Karl-Erik Nilsson (referee): The Swedish Football Association

 After his career as a referee Nilsson remained in football and served as the chairman of Bohusläns Fotbollförbund until 2012.
 Nilsson was also active as a member of the boards of directors at the Swedish Football Association before he was elected president of the association on 23 March 2012 after Lars-Åke Lagrell resigned.

+On 28 May 2023, he was appointed chairperson for the Sveriges Riksidrottsförbund, succeeding Björn Eriksson.

+Support for the Russian invasion of Ukraine

+On 26 September 2023, Nilsson voted in UEFA for allowing again Russian participation in European competitions.
+Following the public outcry against his support for Russia in the Russia-Ukraine with this vote resulted in Nilsson being forced to resign as chairperson for the Sveriges Riksidrottsförbund on 6 October 2025.